Sid-149/C_Practice/README.md

-# C_Practice
+# Codes in C
-This repository contains the codes to my C Practice.
+This repository contains some basic codes to C.